rouvinerh/SecJournal/website-security/websockets.md

 </script>
 ```

-Then, our Burpsuite host would receive a callback that would contain all the data from another user's session.&#x20;
+Then, our Burpsuite host would receive a callback that would contain all the data from another user's session.